From Atiyah Classes to Homotopy Leibniz Algebras: algebras

 \begin{proof}[Sketch of proof] Straightforward computation at the last step of which use is made of Lemma~\ref{Lemma3}. \end{proof}

-\begin{prop} Let $L=A\bowtie B$ be a matched pair of Lie algebroids endowed with a flat torsion free $B$-connection on $B$.
+\begin{proposition} Let $L=A\bowtie B$ be a matched pair of Lie algebroids endowed with a flat torsion free $B$-connection on $B$.
 (These data determine a splitting of the short exact sequence of vector bundles $0\to A\to L\to B\to 0$ and an $L$-connection on $B$ extending the $A$-action such that the three associated bundle maps $\alpha$, $\beta$, and $\Omega$ are trivial.)
-Then each $R_n:\otimes^n B\to\Hom(A,B)$ is totally symmetric in its $n$ arguments. \end{prop}
+Then each $R_n:\otimes^n B\to\Hom(A,B)$ is totally symmetric in its $n$ arguments. \end{proposition}

 \begin{proof} It follows from Proposition~\ref{Lemma1} and Lemma~\ref{Lemma2} that $R_2$ and $R_3$ are invariant under the permutation of their first two arguments.
 By Lemma~\ref{Lemma4}, the same property holds for all higher $R_n$.
 Moreover, it is easy to see that, if $R_n$ is symmetric in its $n$ arguments, then $R_{n+1}$ is symmetric in its last $n$ arguments since $R_{n+1}=\parnab R_n$.
 The result follows by induction. \end{proof}